BarsaRanjeet/sanity-hugo-atcults/README.md

+# sanity-hugo-atcults
-# This is a CMS project built with Sanity and Hugo
+This is a CMS project buiilt in Sanity and Hugo